heathermiller/dist-prog-book/chapter/3/message-passing.md

 # Original Proposal of the Actor Model

+The actor model was originally proposed in _A Universal Modular ACTOR Formalism for Artificial Intelligence_ in 1973 as a method of computation for artificial intelligence research.
+The original goal of the model was to model parallel communication while safely exploiting distributed concurrency across workstations.
+The paper makes few presumptions about implementation details, instead defining the high-level message passing communication model.

+They define actors as units of computation.
+These units can send messages to one another, and have a mailbox which contains messages they have received.
+These messages are of the form `(request: <message-to-target>; reply-to: <reference-to-messenger>)`.

+Actors attempt to process messages from their mailboxes by matching their `request` field sequentially against patterns or rules which can be specific values or logical statements.
+When a pattern is matched, computation occurs and the result of that computation is implicitly returned to the reference in the message's `reply-to` field.
+This is a continuation, where the continuation is another message to an actor.
+These messages are one-way and make no claims about whether a message will ever be received in response.
+This model is limited, but the early ideas of taking advantage of distribution of processing power to enable greater parallel computation are there.

+One interesting thing to note is that this original paper talks about actors in the context of hardware.
+They mention actors as almost another machine architecture.
+This paper describes the concepts of an "actor machine" and a "hardware actor" as the context for the actor model, which is totally different from the way we think about modern actors as abstracting away a lot of the hardware details we don't want to deal with.
+This concept reminds me of something like a Lisp machine, but built to specially utilize the actor model of computation for artificial intelligence.

 # Classic Actor Model

-The classic actor model came about with the formalization of an actor as a unit of computation that implements the following primitives:
+The classic actor model came about with the formalization of an actor as a unit of computation in Agha's _Concurrent Object-Oriented Programming_.
+The classic actor is formalized as the following primitive actions:

 * `create`: create an actor from a behavior description and a set of parameters, including other existing actors
 * `send`: send a message to another actor
 * `become`: have an actor replace their behavior with a new one

+As originally described, classic actors communicate by asynchronous message passing.
+They are a primitive independent unit of computation which can be used to build higher-level abstractions for concurrent programming.
+Actors are unique addressable, and have their own independent message queues.
+State changes using the classic actor model are specified using the `become` operation.
+Each time an actor processes a communication it computes a behavior in response to the next type of communication it expects to process.
+A `become` operation's argument is another named behavior with some state to pass to that named behavior.

+For purely functional actors the new behavior would be identical to the original.
+For more complex actors however, this enables the aggregation of state changes at a higher level of granularity than something like a variable assignment.
+This isolation changes the level at which one analyzes a system, freeing the programmer from worrying about interference during state changes.

+TODO: Not sure where this quote fits in?
+Maybe worth just pull-quoting it or taking it out as most of the points this hits on are better explained above.

 "The sequential subset of actor systems that implement this model is typically functional.
 Changes to the state of an actor are aggregated in a single become statement.
 Actors have a flexible interface that can similarly be changed by switching the behaviour of that actor."
 (43 Years of Actors)

 If you squint a little, this actor definition sounds similar to Alan Kay’s original definition of Object Oriented programming.
 This definition describes a system where objects have a behavior, their own memory, and communicate by sending and receiving messages that may contain other objects or simply trigger actions.
+The focus is on the messaging and designing the interactions and communications between the objects.

-TODO: This
+TODO: write more here

 ## Concurrent Object-Oriented Programming (1990)